cambridge-ceu/csd3/systems/software.md

 installs libraries at `$HOME/.local`.
 To install package to a specific directory, use the `--target=` (or `--install-option="--prefix=$PREFIX_PATH"`) option and flag in PYTHONPATH environmental variable.

+Recent version of packages such as fastapi-0.104.1 would complain about lack of `setup.py` but one can get around with `pip install .` which uses its `pyproject.toml`.

 It is advised to use virual environments, i.e.,

 ```bash